+What are the main factors that cause you to answer the way you did?

+unknown of donors both giving and meeting with folks, restrictions on professionals to travel to meet with donors, possible disruption of fall schedule the uncertainty is a killer.
+It is hard to get commitments now.
+Event fundraising is difficult.

+the longer our classrooms are closed, the greater the impact

+the economy

+the economy

+stabilizing situation

+so many unknowns, but we are firing up the engines now.

-What are the main factors that cause you to answer the way you did? the longer our classrooms are closed, the greater the impact stabilizing situation seven-figure gift discussions have all but stopped and this, the gift pipeline is thinning considerably our work is recognized as being important in the COVID response major gift activity largely concluded for FY20; focusing on annual gift efforts and building momentum for FY21. loss of jobs, uncertainty it may take a while for donors to readjust the level of their contributions, depending on the economic impact to their portfolios high impact on annual emergency campaign (+), financial markets, unemployment event cancellations economic uncertainty and cancelled meetings economic challenges will be long standing donor uncertainty and lack of donor focus donor fear disruption in contacts; donor frame of mind communities are settling into a new life cadence.
-There is alot of desire out there to move forward and follow through on the commitments and impact they want for their communities. a deepening recession/depression We've found that our donors understand the importance of supporting us despite the pandemic.
+seven-figure gift discussions have all but stopped and this, the gift pipeline is thinning considerably our work is recognized as being important in the COVID response major gift activity largely concluded for FY20; focusing on annual gift efforts and building momentum for FY21.

+loss of jobs, uncertainty

+lack of new principal gift conversations, mid-major gift prospective donors being impacted by economic uncertainty and lack - all add us to a significant thinning of the pipeline it may take a while for donors to readjust the level of their contributions, depending on the economic impact to their portfolios investment losses, needs of their extended families, immediate community needs, general reassessment of priorities, salary reduction, loss of job internal - furloughed staff external - few gift conversations taking place or progressing inability for major gift officers to travel to meet prospects face to face (not everyone is receptive to virtual meetings); feedback from donors that their businesses/finances are uncertain and is impacting their giving.

+high impact on annual emergency campaign (+),

+financial markets, unemployment

+event cancellations

+economic uncertainty and cancelled meetings

+economic challenges will be long standing

+What are the main factors that cause you to answer the way you did?

+donor uncertainty and lack of donor focus

+donor fear

+disruption in contacts; donor frame of mind

+communities are settling into a new life cadence.
+There is alot of desire out there to move forward and follow through on the commitments and impact they want for their communities.

+a deepening recession/depression

+Working for the faculty of dentistry where dentists haven't been working, it is sure to have an effect on our fundraising efforts.

+While we have done okay in the first couple of months of this crisis, we do anticipate the "Corona bump" to dissipate as the economy tanks.

+We've found that our donors understand the importance of supporting us despite the pandemic.
 We're also working on the early phase of a campaign and have the liberty to structure gifts over the next several years if necessary for the benefit of our donors.

+We traditionally do little fundraising over the summer.

+We still seem to be getting some emergency responses from donors - I am unsure how long these will last.

 We still have several prospects who are considering gifts, and our case for support is related to social determinants of health, the pandemic and our response.